Incomplete-Infinity/combatLogParser/README.md

 This flow chart illustrates the iterative process of extracting data from the log entries, updating the cumulative damage variables, and storing the timestamp and cumulative damage values.
 The process continues until all log entries have been processed, after which the flow reaches the end.

-Apologies for the oversimplification.
-Here's an expanded version of the flow chart that includes more steps and details:

 ```mermaid
 graph LR
   subgraph "Combat Log Parser"